sabidhasan/compsci/MIT6.0002/MIT6.0002-3.md

 What's the harm of picking a higher order model if the coefficients are zeroed out anyway?
 The problem is that even a small amount of noise leads to massive prediction inaccuracy.
 Should pick the **simplest model** (lowest order polynomial) that cross validates.

-Cross Validation can be one of the following.
+**Cross Validation** can be one of the following.
 One common theme with all these is repeatitive training, because one model (especially with limited data) could lead to a false positive or false negative fit (you think the model is good or bad when its the opposite).

-- **Leave One Out** cross validation - leave one data point out and build a model with the rest.
+- **Leave One Out** - leave one data point out and build a model with the rest.
 Check how well the prediction is on the left-out point.
 Repeat for the entire data set, leaving out a different data point each time.
 - **k-Fold** - same as LOO, except you divide data set into chunks, and leave one chunk out each time.
 Better for bigger data sets.
 - **Repeated Random Sampling** - keep a random 20-50% of elements for testing, and keep the rest for sampling.
 Repeat a number of times

-## Lecture 11 - Machine Learning
+## Lecture 11 - Intro to Machine Learning

 There are two learning methods: